KaivalyaVernekar/disney-plus-clone/README.md

 <hr />

 <p align="left">This is a responsive website built with ReactJS, Redux and Firebase.
-It uses Google authentication for login and retrieves movie's data from database.</p>
+It uses Google authentication for login using Firebase and retrieves movie's data from firestore database.
+It also has slick carousel effect added using React-Slick.</p>

 ## 💡Features